IgorAdamovic/SocialNetwork/README.md

 ## About the project

-This project is made as a part of the interview process for the http://30hills.com/ 2019 spring internship program.
+This project is made as a part of the interview process for the <a href="http://30hills.com/">30hills</a> 2019 spring internship program.

 ### The Problem